 Traveling to Edinburgh is a heady mix of walking back in time and hanging in a hip, modern city.
 It's one of our personal faves and an amazing mix of culture, history and fun.
-Here's a few fun tips from our journey and my brother's, who happens to be there now, to get your wanderlust going.
+Here's a few fun tips to get your wanderlust going.